Stage 1 of 2-Stage Surgery

 Well the snow had continued, and so has my frustration with voiding through the new meatus opening, wherever that might be!
 Up at 5:30 a.m. with that strong urge to pee. . . an aching in my bladder, I was so tired and I just wanted to stay in bed for another hour before having to go through the whole process of voiding, then trying to clean it all up, re apply sterile gauze bandages, etc. etc. I’m not a morning person to begin with but to have to go through this whole routine first thing really pissed me off!
 I knew I couldn’t wait.
 So off I went through the whole messy process.

 It doesn’t hurt when I void, and I can empty my bladder much faster and more completely than before, but I really don’t know where the new opening actually is.
 I know the general area, which is at the very bottom of the penile shaft, practically in the scrotum.
 The problem is that there are a bunch of folds of skin, both old and new grafts that all scrunch together at the base.
-It doesn’t lay open flat like at the top of the penis, it folds all around so I really can’t even see clearly where the new opening is.
+It doesn’t lie open flat like at the top of the penis, it folds all around so I really can’t even see clearly where the new opening is.
 This is what is causing me all the distress is the fact that because there is no clear opening the urine is spraying all over the fresh wounds and grafts, all over my scrotum, all over everywhere!
 I try every different position but nothing seems to help much.
 Then after I do my best to clean everything up and apply new bandages, everything starts to throb and ache with pain.
 Not the sharp stabbing pain I had before but a dull throbbing aching pain. . .
-I’m not sure which is worse, its still pain!
+I’m not sure which is worse, it’s still pain!

 I was in the bathroom for a second time at 8:00 a.m. when my wife got home after working a graveyard shift.
 She tried to come in the bathroom but I was angry about being stuck in the middle of changing yet another dressing so I’d locked the door and when she tried to come in I yelled at her to go away.